THE GOWLLAND FAMILY

 1704 21st August Baptism of Elizabeth, daughter of John Gowland, Exciseman of Frindsbury, and his wife Catherine - here

-1707 30th November Burial of Elizabeth, daughter of John Gowland - here
+1707 30th November Death of Elizabeth, daughter of John Gowland - here [Buried with her father - beloow]

 1713 28th August Burial of Katherine Gowland, widow - here